 Skillet meals are a simple way to prepare dinner because it’s all cooked and layered in one pan.
 Traditionally when making a casserole, everything is cooked in a skillet, and then layered in a separate casserole dish, but this is eliminated in skillet cooking.
 Cast Iron Skillets make the best cooking vessel for a meal like this one because it distributes heat evenly and provides easy clean-up.

 Enchiladas are not only delicious, but a fantastic weeknight meal made easier layered in a skillet.
 I like to use deli turkey and dice it up into chunks, or use leftover turkey from a previous meal in this recipe.
 The other ingredients are pretty much pantry items that you probably already have on hand.

-This meal is super quick to prepare and tastes like Mexican food heaven in a skillet, especially on nights where the weather is just a bit cooler than we’re used to.
+This meal is super quick to prepare and is comfort food to the max, a nice meal on a chilly night when you need something to warm you up.
 I like to serve this skillet with some pickled jalapenos for a little extra heat, fresh cilantro and a creamy avocado.
-Maybe a margarita is in-store too.

 1 onion diced